-Hegira Health, Inc. (HHI) has been a behavioral health care leader in Wayne County for nearly 50 years—and is one of Michigan's largest non-profit, freestanding, integrated behavioral health care organizations.
-HHI's goal is to ensure the availability of quality, individualized, and rapidly accessible integrated behavioral health treatment and prevention services to infants through older adults of all income levels.
-Hegira means journey and we are here to provide support along the journey of life—life's pleasures and achievements are maximized after achieving WELLNESS FIRST.
+Hegira Health is a 50-year leader in behavioral healthcare in Wayne County and one of Michigan's largest non-profit, freestanding, integrated behavioral healthcare organizations.
+We offer quality, individualized and rapidly accessible integrated treatment and prevention services.
+Hegira means JOURNEY, and we provide support along the journey of life.
+We believe life's pleasures and achievements are maximized after achieving WELLNESS FIRST.

 There are over 800,000 deaths globally due to suicide, and for every person who dies by way of suicide, at least 135 people are impacted through grief, which equates to over 108 million people worldwide.
 2018 data shows that more than 48,000 people suicided in the U.S. and over 1,500 in Michigan.
 In Wayne County, there were 225 deaths by way of suicide.
 The numbers continue to climb, and with COVID-19, the numbers are expected to grow even more.